 Rainbow Falls

 Rainbow Falls is 125' high and really is a must see if you have never been.
 If you go in the morning on a sunny day, you may see a rainbow.
 Even though the overlook isn't really close to the falls, if water levels are high, the spray from the falls will drench the viewing area.
 In winter this area might be covered by frozen mist.
 During normal water flow and warm weather, you will probably see people on the rocks below and maybe some folks swimming.
 Swimming anywhere in the national forests is allowed, but is at your own risk.
-To get down below, take the left fork of the trail ahead along the rail, then go down any of the scramble paths leading down to a lower viewing area before you get to the rocks.
-Do not climb over the railing at the overlook and go down those erosion paths.
+To get down below, take the left fork of the trail ahead along the rail, then go down any of the scramble paths leading down to a lower viewing deck before you get to the rocks.
+Do not climb over the railing at the upper overlook and go down those erosion paths!
 Once you get to the lower viewing area, look to the left for the eroded path down to the rocks.
 When these rocks are wet they are extremely slippery!
 They have a layer of algae or crud on them that makes them very dangerous when wet.
 If you can make it down, you'll have another excellent view of the waterfall.

 Rainbow Falls